Skip To Main Content

 • Referring families to appropriate agencies when necessary to protect the right of students to receive the opportunity for a quality education.

-Megan Allen, LCSW-Cherokee Innovation Zone
+Cherokee Innovation Zone

 Megan Allen has worked in the field of social work since 2005.
 Megan is a graduate of Woodstock High School, so she is thrilled to now be working in the community where she grew up.
-Megan earned both her Master’s Degree and Bachelor’s Degree in Social Work from The University of Georgia.
+Megan earned both her Master's Degree and Bachelor's Degree in Social Work from the University of Georgia.
 Go Dawgs!
 Megan is certified by the Georgia Department of Education in School Social Work and by the GA Composite Board as a Licensed Clinical Level Social Worker.
 Megan has worked in a variety of settings, including state agencies, private mental health programs, schools, and healthcare.
-Megan interventions are guided by the family systems theory and the strengths-based perspective, and she believes that with the necessary tools and support, all students can achieve success.
+Megan's interventions are guided by the family systems theory and the strenths-based perspective, and she believes that with the necessary tools and support, all students can achieve success.

-Christina Potter, LCSW-Etowah Innovation Zone
+Etowah Innovation Zone

 Marcie Firebaugh, LCSW